wehrliaa/mbaacc-replay-takeover/README.md

 ## Note for Linux users!!!!

-**Due to a limitation in (or feature of) Wine, this tool and the game need to be run on the same Wine prefix**, otherwise it won't detect the game at all.
+**Due to a limitation in (or feature of) Wine, this tool and the game need to be run in the same Wine prefix**, otherwise it won't detect the game at all.
 So if you're running the game through Lutris, Proton, Steam, etc, you might run into issues.

 ## Goals